 If there are any disadvantages to dental bonding, they might include the fact that the resin materials used are not as stain-resistant as the porcelain material used in crowns and veneers.
 Additionally, bonding materials can break or chip more easily than crowns or bridges can.

-For more information about dental bonding, or to schedule an evaluation, contact us today or book online.
+For more information about dental bonding, or to schedule an evaluation, contact us today.